delay4now/main/index.md

 # Recommended TV Shows

 - **[Kurukshetra: The Great War of Mahabharata (2025)](https://en.wikipedia.org/wiki/Kurukshetra%3A_The_Great_War_of_Mahabharata)**
-  Explores metaphysics, morality, and pragmatics.
-Some commentary on the show can be found [here](https://delay4now.github.io/kurukshetra-commentary/).
+  Explores metaphysics, morality, and pragmatics. <span style="background-color: yellow;">Some commentary on the show can be found [here](https://delay4now.github.io/kurukshetra-commentary/).</span>

 - **[Messiah (American TV series)](https://en.wikipedia.org/wiki/Messiah_%28American_TV_series%29)**
   Raises the question: was he the Messiah or not?